hftsoi/symbolfit/README.md

 - [Documentation](#documentation)
 - [Citation](#citation)

-We continue to improve SymbolFit to adapt to more use cases, so any feedback and contributions are very welcome and appreciated!
+> **Note:** This API is actively being improved to accommodate more use cases in the long term, so any feedback and contributions are very much welcomed and appreciated!
+If you encounter any problems while using it, please don’t hesitate to let us know, such as by opening an issue on our GitHub.
+We are happy to discuss and assist!

 ## Installation
 **Prerequisite**